getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 `git commit` on [an initialized repository](prepare-for-packaging.md#initialize-git-hooks) will automatically open your editor with the correct template.
 Note that lines starting with a `#` will be ignored by Git and do not need to be removed.

 _Important_: Do not include issue numbers in changelogs.
 This will incorrectly link your issue to another one in our repository.

-Ex:
+Example:

 ```
 - #123 fixed a thing